 Belén Olmedo Guerra is known for providing aggressive defense representation for her clients throughout Phoenix.
 She has successfully handled a number of high-profile cases.

 If you have been accused of committing a sex crime in Phoenix, you’re up against some serious consequences.
 To protect your freedom and future, it’s essential for you to craft the strongest possible defense strategy to fight back against your charges.
-While the only way to really know which strategy is most likely to be successful in your situation is to consult with a knowledgeable Phoenix criminal lawyer, it can also be valuable to make yourself aware of the resources available to you and the typical strategies that are used to combat sex crime charges.
+While the only way to really know which strategy is most likely to be successful in your situation is to consult with a knowledgeable Phoenix criminal defense attorney, it can also be valuable to make yourself aware of the resources available to you and the typical strategies that are used to combat sex crime charges.

 Sex Crimes Defense Strategy